This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If you have a child with cerebral palsy and disabilities, there are two main types of lawsuits you may need to consider filing:

 - A Medical Malpractice Lawsuit.
-The purpose of a medical malpractice lawsuit is to hold responsible medical professionals who caused or contributed to patient harm by failing to provide an adequate standard of care.
+The purpose of a medical malpractice lawsuit is to hold medical professionals responsible for causing or contributing to patient harm by failing to provide an adequate standard of care.
 You might want to file this lawsuit if you believe your child would not have been disabled if it weren’t for mistakes made by doctors, nurses, or hospitals involved in your care.

 - A Disability Rights or Discrimination Complaint.
-Both state and federal laws protect the disabled from discrimination and ensure access and opportunities in housing, education, and public spaces.[1]
-If your child is being denied these rights or is discriminated against in some way, you may file a complaint and, ultimately, a lawsuit if the complaint does not get resolved.
+Both state and federal laws protect people with disabilities from discrimination and ensure access and opportunities in housing, education, and public spaces.[1]
+If your child is being denied these rights or discriminated against in some way, you may file a complaint and, ultimately, a lawsuit if the complaint is not resolved.

-The Process of Filing a Medical Malpractice Lawsuit in California
+How Do I File a Medical Malpractice Lawsuit in California?

-With the right lawyer guiding you, this entire process will be much easier.
+This entire process will be much easier with the right lawyer guiding you.
 But it still helps to understand the state laws and how they govern the steps you’ll take to make your case.

 Begin within the Statute of Limitations